shuhei/perf-playground/README.md

 npm install

 # Build a Docker image and run it in the background
+npm run build-node8
+npm run start-node8
+# or
+npm run build-node10
+npm run start-node10
+# or
-npm run build
+npm run build-alpine
-npm start
+npm run start-alpine

 # Generate a flame graph
 ./flame.sh